Title (title extra extra large)

 Electronic health records are an important tool in health care, making providers’ jobs easier and contributing to better patient outcomes.
 It’s essential for nurses to have the proper training so they can use EHRs effectively and manage the challenges they can present.

-Advanced nursing programs like the online Post-Master’s Certificate in Nursing at Regis College can equip nurses with the skills to use the latest technologies to provide superior patient care.
+Advanced nursing programs like the post master’s certificate nurse practitioner online at Regis College can equip nurses with the skills to use the latest technologies to provide superior patient care.
 Learn more about how the program can help you pursue your professional goals by becoming a specialized nurse practitioner.